-Services that are covered for you What you must pay when you get these services Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist if your doctor orders it to see if you need medical treatment.
-Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) may apply if other services are received during the same visit.
-Podiatry services In Network Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care for members with certain medical conditions affecting the lower limbs. ×.
-In Network Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prosthetic devices and related supplies In Network Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast 20% coinsurance for prosthetic devices and supplies You must get prosthetic devices and related supplies through our participating plan suppliers.
-You
+Services that are covered for you What you must pay when you get these services extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: • Diagnosis and the medical or surgical treatment of In Network \$35 copayment for each covered podiatry visit injuries and diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care for members with certain medical conditions affecting the lower limbs.
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test In Network There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+In Network 20% coinsurance for prosthetic devices and supplies You must get prosthetic devices and related supplies through our participating plan suppliers.
+You cannot purchase these items from a pharmacy.
+If you buy them from a pharmacy they will not be covered.
+Your provider must obtain prior approval from the plan for certain prosthetic devices.
+Examples include custom braces and artificial limbs.
+This is called prior authorization.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. l